scottbw/analytics-udd/entity_descriptions.md

 ## Description of module_instance entity
 A module_instance is the specific offer of a module to students.
 It therefore has a specific venue and defined assessments.

+# module_subject
+## Description of module_subject entity
+A module_subject describes the subject or subjects of study of a module, using a specified subject classification system.

 # module_VLE_map
 ## Description of module_VLE_map entity
 A module_VLE_map links a module in a student record system with module materials in a VLE.

 # period
 ## Description of period entity
-A period describes an institution's official start date and end date of a time slice, such as academic year, term and semester that is used in the UDD data.
+A period describes an institution's official start date and end date of time slices, such as academic years, terms and semesters.

 # staff
 ## Description of staff entity